orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/instructions/validator_registration.md

 ## Validator Registration

 Validator candidates may register to be elected as a Validator using OrbsValidatorsRegistry Ethereum Contract.
-An Orbs Validator is identified and voted for by its Ethereum address.
+An Orbs Validator is identified and voted for by her Ethereum address.

 This document walks you through the registration process of Validator and Guardian accounts using the MyCrypto desktop wallet application.
 Any wallet software may be used, and the choice of MyCrypto here is for illustration only.

 ### A Validator registration requires to following data:
-- Name and website URL of the enrolling Validator
+- Name and website URL of the Validator
 - IP Address of the Orbs node
 - An Orbs node public address
   - The Orbs node addressing scheme is equivalent to Ethereum.

-Note: A Validator may update its registration data at any time or leave the registry.
+Note: A Validator may update her registration data at any time or leave the registry.

 ### Registration pre-requirements
  - MyCrypto desktop app (or another equivalent wallet software)